SpeciesFileGroup/taxonworks_doc/docs/guide/Manual/customization.md

 - “Castes”

 :::tip
-TODO uri matching is on group(?) import?
+Biocuration classes aren't required to belong to a group, but groups *are* required to active automatic matching of data to biocuration classes on import and export - see [URIs for Biocuration Classes](#uris-for-biocuration-classes)
 :::

 :::tip
 Groups are an organizational tool for grouping biocuration classes, they aren't themselves applied to data (classes are).
-Classes aren't required to belong to a group (but see the previous tip!).
 :::

 ### Examples: Biocuration Classes & the Groups They Belong To